zapier/visual-builder/docs/_docs/integration-checks-reference.md

-You can create a [new Zapier account](https://zapier.com/help/account/billing-pricing/get-started-with-your-free-zapier-trial) with a 14-day trial and [add it as an admin](https://platform.zapier.com/docs/testing#how-to-invite-others-to-test-new-integrations) of your integration if you need extra Zaps to clear this validation.
+You can create a [new Zapier account](https://zapier.com/help/account/billing-pricing/get-started-with-your-free-zapier-trial) with a 14-day trial and [add it as an admin](https://platform.zapier.com/docs/testing#how-to-invite-others-to-test-new-integrations) of your integration if you need extra Zaps.

 You can also [contact us](https://developer.zapier.com/contact) if you need a trial extension.